FireChickenProductivity/MouseControlChicken/README.md

 roll (mouse_control_chicken_coordinates): Moves the cursor to the specified position on the grid and then scrolls down.

 (down or up) (mouse_control_chicken_coordinates): Starts continuously scrolling down or up respectively at the specified position on the grid.
-You may optionally dictate "speed" (number_small) to set the scrolling speed.
+You may optionally dictate "speed" (number_small) at the end to set the scrolling speed.

 chicken crisscross: Toggles showing cross crossing lines on the display for rectangular frame grids.